Register your office to receive a $50 credit towards your first case.

 Ultimately, selecting the best material involves assessing each patient’s unique needs.
 For anterior restorations where aesthetics are paramount, Emax is often the ideal choice due to its natural translucency and beauty.
 For posterior teeth that require maximum strength to withstand grinding and chewing, Zirconia is an incredibly reliable option.
 By understanding the distinct advantages of each material, you can make an informed decision that provides the best combination of durability and appearance.
 A great lab partner can also help guide your selection within your digital workflow, ensuring the final restoration meets your exact specifications.

-How to Choose the Right Online Dental Lab
+How to Find the Right Online Emax Crown Lab

 Selecting an online dental lab is one of the most important decisions you’ll make for your practice.
 This partnership directly influences the quality of care you provide, your chairside efficiency, and your patients’ satisfaction.
 It’s not just about finding a vendor; it’s about finding a team that functions as an extension of your own.
 A great lab understands your standards and works with you to achieve consistently excellent results.